9/11 brings slow death to Pakistan's Peshawar

 "Really, if the 9/11 incident had not occurred, Asghar would have still been with us," said his uncle, Ashfaq Khan.
 The boy's 60-year-old father was still too shaken to speak.
 He just held up a photograph of Ashgar.

-Once an easy-going center of culture in a picturesque valley, today Peshawar feels like a city under siege.
+Once an easy-going centre of culture in a picturesque valley, today Peshawar feels like a city under siege.

 Soldiers in machinegun nests are stationed across what was known long ago as the City of Flowers and many commercial buildings are protected by sandbags and barbed-wire fences.